lauragyre/jekyll/_notes/About/Hello.md

 On a personal level, I'm also pretty interested in [[Habits Live in the Environment|habit design]] with a heavy emphasis on [[Creativity|creative]] and [[Spirituality|magical/spiritual]] praxis, and I think quite a bit about [[Holistic Health|holistic health]].

 -----------

-The nature of this note situation will always be that some of the notes are extremely unfinished.
-Questions?
-Comments?
-Write to me at lauradawngyre@gmail.com or @ me on [Twitter](http://twitter.com/lauragyre).
-Like this project?
-Join my [Patreon](https://www.patreon.com/lauragyre) for as little as $2 per month and help me pay for the software that keeps it online.